What's the difference between a snowstorm and a blizzard?

 • Sustained winds or frequent wind gusts of 35 mph or greater

-• Visibility of less than a quarter mile due to large amounts of falling or blowing snow
+• Visibility of less than 1/4 mile due to large amounts of falling or blowing snow

-• Forecasted continuation of the above conditions for three hours or longer
+• Forecasted continuation of the above conditions for 3 hours or longer

 Interestingly, a blizzard does not technically have to involve active snowfall.
 If there is a large accumulation of snow on the ground already, sustained winds can blow that snow around and reduce visibility to blizzard-level conditions even when no snow is falling.
 This is called a “ground blizzard”.